djmurphy420/ggplot2-transition-guide/README.md

 knit2pdf('../ggplot2-0.9.0.Rnw')
 ```

 That's it.
-Thanks to Yihui Xie for the script, and of course, for the knitr package.
+Thanks to Yihui Xie for fixing up the document to make it compatible with the
+current version of the superb knitr package.

 If you have any questions, e-mail me at djmuseR at gmail dot com.

-Thanks for contributing!
+Thanks!
 Dennis